 At the end of the seven-year compliance period, in July 2023, US Bancorp Community Development Corporation (the Tax Credit Investor) can exercise its put option to sell its interest in the Twain Investment Fund 184, LLC for \$1,000 to the Organizations.
 After exercising its option to purchase the interest in the Investment Fund, the Organizations may cancel the new market tax credits notes payable.
+On August 18, 2023, the put option was exercised and the debt related to the New Market Tax Credits have been dissolved.
+A gain on the dissolution was recognized totaling \$1,476,934 in the consolidated statement of activities.

-NOTE 10: LINE OF CREDIT
+NOTE 11: LINES OF CREDIT

-The Food Bank has a \$250,000 revolving line of credit with a bank, secured by accounts receivable.
+The Food Bank has a \$250,000 revolving line of credit with a local bank for purposes of general operations, secured by accounts receivable.
 Borrowings under the line bear interest at the WSJ prime rate plus 0.25%.
 Accrued interest and principal are due at maturity on September 20, 2023.
-No borrowings were drawn in 2022 or 2021.
+No borrowings were drawn in 2023 or 2022.
 The agreement requires us to comply with certain financial and non-financial covenants.